nomadbitcoin/kitdot-website/docs/prd.md

 ---

-Kit-Dot provides standardized tooling for Polkadot Cloud development.
-Get started with `kit-dot init` and begin building on Polkadot infrastructure.
+kitdot provides standardized tooling for Polkadot Cloud development.
+Get started with `kitdot init` and begin building on Polkadot infrastructure.